A Disarming Comedian Interviews an Emory Psychologist Loaded with Facts About the Brain

-Elaine Walker, Ph.D., Samuel Candler Dobbs Professor of Psychology and Neuroscience, has won the 2016 Society for Research in Psychopathology John Neale Mentorship Award.
+Elaine Walker, Ph.D., Charles Howard Candler Professor of Psychology and Neuroscience, has won the 2016 Society for Research in Psychopathology John Neale Mentorship Award.
 The award recognizes exceptional scholars with sustained records of mentorship in training research scientists who go on to advance knowledge of psychopathology or related fields of clinical science.
 As reported earlier this year, psychology Ph.D. alum Vijay Mittal (Clinical, 2008) , one of Dr. Walker’s mentees, was one of four FABBS Foundation 2016 Early Career Award Winners, a strong testament to her mentorship skills.

 New Autisum Study Changes The Game For Treatment In Toddlers

 Kelly McCormick, doctoral candidate in cognitive psychology and neurology at Emory University, was interviewed about research showing that people often associate words with different shapes, regardless of what language they speak.